Nama : Muhammad Aidil B Md Zainol

 Definition Of Protocol: Imagine the number of people communicating in the world, the number of different languages they use, the number of different machines they use, the number of ways in which they transmit data and the different software they use.
 We would never be able to communicate worldwide if there were no ‘standards’ governing the way we communicate and the way our machines treat data.
 These standards are sets of rules.

 There are rules governing how data is transferred over networks, how they are compressed, how they are presented on the screen and so on.
 These set of rules are called protocols.
 There are many protocols, each one governing the way a certain technology works.
 For example, the IP protocol defines a set of rules governing the way computers use IP packets to send data over the Internet or any other IP-based network.
 It also defines addressing in IP.
-Likewise, we have other protocols like:
+Likewise, we have other protocols like:1.TCP: Transmission Control Protocol, used for the reliable transmission of data over a network.

 2.HTTP: Hypertext Transfer Protocol, used for transmitting and displaying information in the form of web pages on browsers.